Announcing the 2019-2020 Young Writers Awards Winners

-Nine students from high schools across the country were selected as winners of Bennington College’s 2018-2019 Young Writers Awards.
+Nine students from high schools around the world were selected as winners of Bennington College’s 2019-2020 Young Writers Awards.

 This annual competition, which accepts entries in poetry, fiction, and nonfiction, is free to enter and open to high school students.
 A first-, second-, and third-place winner is selected in each of the categories, with cash prizes from $125-$500 awarded.

-Bennington College has a unique literary legacy, including nine Pulitzer Prize winners, three U.S. poet laureates, four MacArthur Geniuses, countless New York Times bestsellers, and one of Time Magazine’s 100 Most Influential People.
+Bennington College has a unique literary legacy, including twelve Pulitzer Prize winners, three U.S. poet laureates, four MacArthur Geniuses, countless New York Times bestsellers, and two of Time Magazine’s 100 Most Influential People.
 In celebration of this legacy, Bennington launched the Young Writers Awards to promote and recognize excellence in writing by high-school students.

-First Place: "Sundown with Giraffes," Gerardo Azpiri Iglesias, Interlochen Arts Academy, Interlochen, MI
+- First Place: "swimming pool (disambiguation)," Miracle Thornton, Interlochen Arts Academy, Interlochen, MI

 About Bennington College